-12. Format of Units
+Format of Units

-All units within this qualification will be presented in a standard format that is consistent.
+All units within this qualification will be presented in a standard format that is consistent with the format for all units of assessment.
 The format will give tutors and learners guidance as to the requirements of the unit for successful completion.
-Each unit within this specification will be in the format below:
+Each unit within this guidance document will be in the format below:

-Unit Title
+Unit Title and Summary